Best Angel Investing Platforms: Reg CF, Reg D, and How to Choose

 A comparison guide written by a platform CEO only earns trust if it names that platform's limits as plainly as everyone else's.
 So here they are.

-1. Are not accredited.
-Play Money is Reg D only.
-If you don't meet the SEC bar, WeFunder or Republic on Reg CF are the platforms legally open to you.
-That's not a downgrade.
-It's the rule.
+- Not accredited?
+Play Money is Reg D only, so it isn't open to you.
+If you don't meet the SEC bar, WeFunder or Republic on Reg CF are the platforms legally open to you, and Reg CF has its own angel protections built in.

-3. Want a high-volume pipeline you control.
-Play Money ships one curated deal a week.
+- Want a high-volume pipeline you control?
+Play Money ships one curated deal a week, so it's the wrong fit.
 If you'd rather run your own diligence across a large deal set and write checks at your own pace, AngelList syndicates are the broadest self-directed marketplace.
+On a self-directed marketplace, vetting the lead is your job, and AngelList's lead quality runs highly variable.
+Play Money reaches a different pool: 56% of Play Money angels aren't from California or New York.

-5. Need global, later-stage diversification.
+- Need global, later-stage diversification?
+Play Money is the wrong choice, because its focus is US pre-seed and seed.
 OurCrowd's VC co-invest model across 150+ countries and Series A+ deal flow is a different product.
-Play Money's focus is US pre-seed and seed.

-6. Want a secondary market for early liquidity.
+- Want a secondary market for early liquidity?
 Play Money has none.
 Most Reg D platforms don't either, but it's a real limit if you might need out before an exit.

 The most common advice founders get?
 'It's a numbers game.
 Make a list of 200 to 300 funds and get warm intros.'
 Are you serious?
 That's capitalism's version of Where's Waldo.